baharehsorouri/Homework_4/README.md

 ```

+### unfortunately you forgot to upload and add the dotplot png file.
+Please fix this asap.

 3. Compare your assembly to both the contig assembly and the scaffold assembly from the Drosophila melanogaster on FlyBase using a contiguity plot (Hint: use plotCDF2 as demonstrated in class and see this example)

 ```sh